-Join Chaz Chumley for an in-depth discussion in this video Discovering fluid layouts, part of Responsive Design with Drupal.
+Join Chaz Chumley for an in-depth discussion in this video Discovering fluid layouts, part of Drupal: Responsive Design.

 Unlike their pixel-based, fixed-width counterparts, fluid layouts use percentage-based measurements, and are designed to fit any browser size.
 In the case of Responsive Design this allows for the design to render appropriately in mobile, tablet, and browsers.
 Instead of having to design various fixed-width designs, fluid layouts allow you to design a single layout and then worry about how content will flow within your document through various responsive techniques.
 Let's take a look at some examples of fluid layouts, some CSS frameworks that use fluid layouts, and why you would want a fluid design as part of your Responsive toolbox.